CmdWolffeOfficial/shop-design/README.md

 ## Future planned changes

+* Next, I will be adding a footer to the page.

-Currently, no changes are being made to the products.
+Currently, no more changes are planed.
 However, users are able to submit ideas and suggestions for new systems or changes to existing systems.
 We welcome all feedback and will take it into consideration for future updates.

 ## Contact